Nathan Hale High School

 Students:

 Attention Athletes!
 PE Waivers are now available in the Main Office.
 PE Waivers are available for all 10th, 11th and 12th grade students who have completed the fall season in a school sponsored sport.
-Make sure the PE Waiver is signed by both your coach and parent/guardian and turn it in to the Main Office.
+Make sure the PE Waiver is signed by both your coach and parent/guardian and turn it into the Main Office.
 Due by November 28th.

 Historical Black Colleges and Universities (HBCU) TOUR – APRIL 12-25, 2026 – This tour travels to 9 states visiting 23 college/universities.
 If you are interested in more information see Ms. Roberson or contact the NW Black Pioneers at (206) 420-8769 or (206) 255-0220